AspiraLimited/oddsmarket_client/demo-app-feedreader/README.md

 # FeedReader demo application

-Demo application which consumes data from Oddsmarket websocket feed and prints received updates into STDOUT in human-readable format.
+**FeedReader** is a Java command-line application which consumes data from Oddsmarket websocket feed and prints received updates into STDOUT in human-readable format.
-This application is intended to be used by oddsmarket customers as reference implementation of websocket feed consumption and updating bookmaker events and outcomes state in the in-memory data structure.
+The application contains usage examples of `client` module and is intended to be used by [oddsmarket](https://oddsmarket.org/) customers as reference implementation of:
+* websocket feed consumption
+* updating bookmaker events in an in-memory data structure
+* updating outcomes state in an in-memory data structure
+* composing human-readable outcome names
+* composing human-readable period names

 ## Building and running